threatcon/threatcon/README.md

 <br />

 <p>Hello and welcome.
 My name is Antonio Turner and I am a Senior Network Architect.
-I currently develop auditing, automation and reporting</p>
+I currently develop auditing, automation and</p>
-<p>tools.
+<p>reporting tools.
 I develop tools in Ansible, PowerShell and VBA.
 Yes, VBA.
-I work in houses that Microsoft built and they heavily rely on Microsoft Office</p>
+I work in houses that Microsoft built and they heavily</p>
-<p>automation.
-I have been a VBA developer for over 20 years and I love it... even if most people including Microsoft don't.</p>
+<p>rely on Microsoft Office automation.
+I have been a VBA developer for over 20 years and I love it... even if most people including</p>
+<p>Microsoft don't.</p>

 ### :trophy: &nbsp;Certifications: